 Friends recently invited me to join them for a weekday dinner at Beast and Bounty.
 Beast and Bounty is located in the Ice Blocks Complex on the R Street Corridor.
 The concept behind Beast and Bounty is to offer a venue where both carnivores and vegetarians/vegans can dine.

-Beast and Bounty opened this past summer, and while I had stopped by to look it over soon after it opened, this was the first time I dined there.
-Beast and Bounty is owned by the same folks who own the popular Lowbrau and Block Butcher Bar.
+Beast and Bounty opened this past summer, and this was the first time I dined there.
+The restaurant is owned by the same folks who own the popular Lowbrau and Block Butcher Bar.

 As is my custom, I went on-line beforehand to look over the menu.
 I find it helpful to have a general idea of the options available in advance of dining at a new (to me) restaurant.
 “Taken aback” describes my first reaction to the “Starter” menu as Bread & Butter (Parker House Rolls, House Cultured Butter, Smoked Sea Salt) ($10) caught my eye.